scbrown86/ESGF_ClimDownloads/README.md

 # ESGF climate downloads
 URL's for generating bash script for bulk downloads of climate data from ESGF

 Paste the below URL's into a browser to generate and download a Wget script which can be used for downloading data from ESGF servers.
-Before running the scripts you **must** be registered with on the the ESGF data portals - e.g. https://esgf-node.llnl.gov/projects/esgf-llnl/.
+Before running the scripts you **must** be registered with one the the ESGF data portals - e.g. https://esgf-node.llnl.gov/projects/esgf-llnl/.

 The file name wget-############.sh of the downloaded script begins with wget- followed by a time stamp, a number and the extension .sh.
 The script is a UNIX Shell script.
 Once the file is downloaded, data can be retrieved by opening up a terminal window and typing the following: `bash wget-##############.sh`